aspose-pub/Aspose.PUB-Documentation/net/release-notes/release-notes-2021/aspose-pub-for-net-21-4-release-notes/_index.md

 {{% /alert %}}
 ## **Major Improvement**
 Aspose.PUB for .NET provides PUB to PDF conversion.
-SHA-256 license type has been supported. .NETSTANDARD 2.1 target framework support has been added.
+SHA-256 license type has been supported.
+Support for .NET Standard 2.1 target framework has been added.
 ## **Improvements and Changes**

 |**Key**|**Summary**|**Category**|